 Set the Stage for Success

 How do you play piano with no previous knowledge of music?
 One way is to hire an expert to show you.
 So first, take a look at your daily and weekly schedule.
-You will need to set aside time for lessons and practice on your own and make sure your daily routine can accommodate regular practice sessions.
+You will need to set aside time for lessons, and make sure your daily routine can accommodate regular practice sessions as well.
 Every player’s style is unique, and students learn at different speeds depending on aptitude.
 A private instructor can help you develop the fundamentals of playing, the discipline to practice, and the desire to transform a curiosity into a rewarding skill.

 Start Out Strong: The Right Teacher and the Right Gear